IrrationalShadow/water/docs/content/notes/styleguide.md

 Mixins follow a simpler naming convention, needing only to follow camelCase.
 Choose a general word or phrase to describe your mixin, being as accurate to what it actually does as you can.
+Generally all `@include`'s should be called *inside* your selectors, not the other way around.

 *Note: You don't need to create any cross-browser mixins or use any library to handle such things, use [autoprefixer](https://github.com/postcss/autoprefixer).*